 The City Administrative Hearing System

 The Lake Forest City Council approved an ordinance in 2008 establishing an administrative hearing system to enforce and adjudicate certain City Code violations.
-Hearings are held the 2nd Thursday of each month at 9:00 a.m. at City Hall, 220 E. Deerpath.
+Hearings are held on the 2nd Thursday of each month at 9:00 a.m. at City Hall, 220 E. Deerpath.

 In keeping with the guidance from public health officials regarding the most effective strategies to prevent the spread of COVID-19, the following will apply: